 Key streets such as Duke Street and North Audley Street provide some of Mayfair’s finest homes, with residents enjoying easy access to Selfridges on Oxford Street, whilst being a short distance from the boutique luxury outlets on Mount Street and nearby Bond Street.

-Bordering Piccadilly to the south and Shepherd Market to the west, Clarges is soon to be the location of London’s most prestigious development.
+Bordering Piccadilly to the South and Shepherd Market to the West, Clarges is the location of London’s most prestigious development.
 Providing Ultra Prime, Ultra Modern residences the Clarges Mayfair development will attract a wealth of high-profile buyers looking to call, Mayfair’s equivalent of One Hyde Park, home.